 Parents should be wary of any prognostic statement which is absolute in either direction.
 It is not possible for a clinician to say with absolute certainty that a child will completely recover; conversely, he/she will not be able to tell you that your child will never talk.

-The studies that have been completed on the various therapeutic techniques for the treatment of apraxia in children are limited.
+The studies that have been completed on the various therapeutic techniques for the treatment of apraxia in children are limited but growing.